-Current SA members seeking reelection must:
+Current SA members seeking reelection:

-- 1. refrain from any form of individual or self-promoting publicity during the petitioning period; and, - 2. not host constituency outreach events from the deadline for election materials through the last day of voting.
+- 1. Must refrain from any form of individual or self-promoting publicity during the petitioning period - 2.
+Must not host constituency outreach events from the deadline for election materials through the last day of voting.